panaali/mseyfi.github.io/posts/ControlNet.md

      - **`beta`:** Tensor of beta values defining the noise schedule.
    - **Process:**
      - Initializes with random noise.
-     - Iteratively applies the reverse diffusion step for each time step from $T$ to 1.
+     - Iteratively applies the reverse diffusion step for each time step from $$ T $$ to 1.
      - Clamps the final image to ensure pixel values are within a valid range.
      - Returns the generated image tensor.